What Should I Do Right After A Car Accident in Denver?

 Do Not Delay in Filing a Claim

 In most states, there is a time limit for filing personal injury claims called the statute of limitations.
 In Denver, the time limit for a car accident claim is three years.
 After this time limit has passed, you will no longer be able to bring a claim for your damages.
 Therefore, it is important to file a claim as soon as possible.

 Filing a claim as soon as possible gives you the best chance at recovering all of your damages in a timely manner.
 If you hire an attorney to help you, the other driver or their insurance company will not be allowed to contact you, but must speak directly to your attorney instead, which will relieve your stress in handling the claim.

 Do I Need a Denver Car Accident Attorney?

 You may be wondering, if your car accident was minor, “Do I need a car accident attorney?”
 Some people may find hiring an attorney to be unnecessary or expensive.
 However, personal injury attorneys work on a contingency fee basis.
 This means that you will not have to pay anything out of pocket unless your case is won.

 An attorney can help you negotiate with insurance company adjusters and can help guide you to determine what compensation might apply to you.
 The sooner you hire an attorney, the more beneficial it will be.
 Be honest with your attorney and be sure to tell them all of the details of your car accident.
-Once your attorney knows all of the facts, he or she will know how to proceed appropriately to defend your claim.
+Once your Denver car accident lawyer knows all of the facts, he or she will know how to proceed appropriately to defend your claim.